conan-io/docs/systems_cross_building/cross_building_v2.rst

     }

-You can find all these recipes in this [this repository](https://github.com/jgsogo/conan-xbuild), all the packages has the same structure, these are the relevant points:
+You can find all these recipes in `this repository <https://github.com/jgsogo/conan-xbuild/>`_, all the packages has the same structure, these are the relevant points:

 * Same set of settings, nothing different for executables, tools or libraries: